 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 3402):

 This standard defines the following RSNA data confidentiality and integrity protocols: TKIP, CCMP, and GCMP.
-This standard defines one integrity protocol for Management frames: BIP.
+This standard defines one integrity protocol for Management frames and for WUR Wake-up frames: BIP.(#3402)

 Implementation of TKIP is optional for an RSNA and used only for the protection of Data frames.
 A design aim for TKIP was that the algorithm should be implementable within the capabilities of most devices supporting only WEP, so that many such devices would be field-upgradable by the supplier to support TKIP.

 BIP is a mechanism that is used only when management frame protection is negotiated.
-BIP provides integrity protection for group addressed robust Management frames.
-BIP is used only to protect Management frames within the BSS.
+BIP provides integrity protection for group addressed robust Management frames, and for WUR Wake-up frames (see 29.10 (Protected WUR frames)).
+BIP is used only to protect Management frames and WUR Wake-up frames within the BSS.(#3402)

 Broadcast/multicast integrity protocol (BIP)